Pearson-Higher-Ed/design/c/modal/v2.0.5/index.md

       ### Avoid nested scroll within a modal
       On narrow devices, there isn't enough horizontal room for a scrolling area inside modal if the modal happens to exceed the viewport as well.
 This would become a usability issue.

-  - type: section
-    name: Actions

   - type: two column
     text: |
       ### Button placement

-      See the [buttons component](/design/c/buttons/) for how to place the buttons.
+      See [buttons](/c/buttons/) for how to place the buttons.
       Avoid having more than two buttons in a modal to keep it simple for users.

     contents:
       - type: wide image
         src: ./assets/modal_button_types.png

   - type: section
-    name: Responsive Behavior
+    name: Responsive behavior

   - type: two column
     text: |

-      The layout changes at the following breakpoints.
-The modal has a more compact spacing, wider buttons, and smaller font size for header text on narrower devices.
+      The modal adjusts itself on different devices to optimize the user experience.
+The modal becomes narrower and have a more compact layout on smaller devices.
+For more details, see the [redlines](/c/modal/#redlines).

-      - 768px
-      - 480px

       For native mobile apps, use the native modal.
 The guideline in this documentation is for responsive web mobile design.